Is there a proper way to mourn?

 In essence, the best, basic advice to those in mourning is do not rush, take your time to work through the pain and the void, seek assistance from understanding and sagacious people, consider grief counseling as an option, and try to keep active.

-Despite being a near universal experience, most people experience mourning in a unique way.
+To reiterate: Despite being a near-universal experience, most people experience mourning in a unique way.

 There are no specific stages of grief.
 Different people experience the process in different ways and there is no set timeframe during which mourning is supposed to happen.